braun-steven/auto-evaluator/README.md

 # Automatic article evaluation

-This module contains the evaluation classifier.
-It implements a machine learning based approach to learn pattern and recognize whether an article should be evaluated as 'wrong' or  not.
+This project was developed as part of an internship at [PRIME Research](http://prime-research.com/en/).
+The main goal was to classify whether an article is of interest for a given company.
+The final product is part of a pipeline of microservices in a docker environment.
+It implements a machine learning based approach to learn pattern and recognize whether an article should be evaluated as 'wrong' (no match to the company) or  not.

+The documentation below should serve as introduction for further usages.

+## Theoretical background

+The actual classification task is done by several internal algorithms which are currently straight forward combined to an ensemble of classifiers.
+The ensemble can be set up to do a weighted vote (the average over all confidences) or a max vote (the prediction of the classifier with the highest confidence) over the single predictions.
+The following algorithms are used in the ensemble:

+* [Naive Bayes](https://en.wikipedia.org/wiki/Naive_Bayes_classifier): Naive approach which assumes feature independence
+* [Random Forest](https://en.wikipedia.org/wiki/Random_forest): An ensemble of decision trees using bagging and bootstrapping
+* ~~[Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent): Stochastic approximation for the gradient descent optimization problem~~
+(removed)
+* [Logistic Regression](https://en.wikipedia.org/wiki/Logistic_regression): Builds a linear combination of the features (-variables) to predict the label
+* [Support Vector Machine](https://en.wikipedia.org/wiki/Support_vector_machine): Solves a hyperplane margin optimization problem

+## Technical description

+### Modules

+* `classifier_eval` contains the actual classifier as microservice
+* `my_ensembles` define the underlying classifier in the [standard sklearn fashion](http://scikit-learn.org/stable/developers/contributing.html#rolling-your-own-estimator)
+* `data_helper` provides parsing methods which are used in the classifier
+* `evaluator`, `main` and `testplot` are modules for the testing environment

-## How to use the classifier
+### How to use the classifier
 ```
 $ python2 classifier_eval.py -h
 Usage: